 - Use natural materials in your garden and allow them to age and become one with your garden.

 - Repurpose old objects – use an old gate as a trellis or a metal container as a planter.

 - Create gardens that appear to be one with the nature that surrounds them.

 - Choose the right plant for your area so you can enjoy its natural form without excessive pruning.

-- Create sustainable lawns by growing native grasses and sedges instead of the non-native grasses that make up todays lawns.
+- Create sustainable lawns by growing native grasses and sedges instead of the non-native grasses that make up our lawns.

 Nature’s grandeur will always surpass our human attempts at perfection.
-By following the practices of wabi-sabi, we are allowed the freedom from every self-imposed expectation.
-This gives us the spectacular opportunity to create the perfectly imperfect garden.
+By following the practices of wabi-sabi, we are allowed freedom from every self-imposed expectation.
+This gives us the spectacular opportunity to create a perfectly imperfect garden.